-Regardless of whether you’re searching for inner thigh, outer thigh, or under the buttock (aka the banana roll) treatment, you should understand the impact that CoolSculpting can have (or not have) on cellulite.
+Regardless of whether you’re searching for inner thigh, outer thigh, or under the buttock (aka the banana roll) treatment, you should understand the effects that do or don’t occur with CoolSculpting cellulite.
 Cellulite is one of the most common beauty-related concerns for people of all ages, especially women.
 Dr. Phillip Dauwe, our board-certified medical director thinks it’s important to keep in mind that “cellulite is not always the sign of aging, and it is not always a sign of being overweight.
 Some of the healthiest people I know have cellulite in various places, and so does my 7-month old baby girl.”

 Cellulite (in case you were blessed without it) is the term for “lumpy, dimpled flesh on the thighs, hips, buttocks and abdomen” according to Mayo Clinic.
 It’s most common in adult women, and it’s not a serious medical condition.
 You don’t need to seek treatment by any means, but we do understand that it can impact the way you feel about yourself.
 Dr. Dauwe defines cellulite as “a deformity of the surface of the skin created by multiple components below the skin.”

 Cellulite has to do with the fibrous connective cords that tether the skin to the underlying muscle (with subcutaneous fat sandwiched in between).
 As the fat accumulates and grows, the fat cells push up against the skin and the long, tough cords pull down.
 Basically, that causes an uneven surface (aka dimpling) on the skin and you’re left with cellulite.